 Affordable accommodation in the center

-To help you get a better idea of where each of these areas with the best hotels in Banff are located within or close to Banff National Park, where they all are on a map.
+To help you get a better idea of where the best areas to stay in and around Banff National Park, here they all are on a map.

 The town of Banff can be compared to the likes of other famous ski mountain towns such as Zermatt, Switzerland.
 The giant peaks of Mt.
 Rundle and Mt.
 Cascade loom dramatically over Banff Avenue (the main street) which is lined with an eclectic mix of designer fashion and adventure gear shops.
 It’s not an unusual sight to see a group of women in high heels entering the same restaurants as those still in their ski boots.

 The town of Banff acts as the entranceway to Banff National Park and is the best place to stay for first-time visitors as well as those who like to appreciate nature from afar, without donning hiking boots themselves.
 That is not to say that you can’t get out there if you choose!
 All the main outdoor attractions are within a short drive and you are nearby some of the best restaurants, bars, and shops in Banff!
 Head to the top of Tunnel Mountain to get your first view over Banff Avenue, the Bow River, and the surrounding Canadian Rockies.